 Some Estes drivers complain that most memos are filled with disciplinary threats, and management doesn't seem to care about their well-being.
 One driver had been working with Estes for twenty years when he was terminated for a dispute over $64.
 At the end of the day, Estes is responsible for the drivers they hire and the working environment they create.
 If an Estes vehicle causes a crash, Estes is liable for the resulting damages.Why Estes Accident Cases Have a Higher Settlement Value

 Massive, heavy Estes tractor-trailers tend to cause more damage than the average passenger car in an accident.
 Estes claims adjusters do not shy away from the larger dollar amounts that accompany tractor-trailer collisions.
-These adjusters are accustomed to seeing bigger compensatory damages.
+These adjusters are accustomed to seeing bigger compensatory damages that come with big rig trucks.
 This is very different from most car insurers who tend to throw around nickels like manhole covers.

 - 2017, Tennessee, $45,500 Settlement.
 The plaintiff, along with her three children and one grandchild, were driving in a vehicle rear-ended by an Estes tractor-trailer.
 The impact caused the plaintiff to sustain injuries to hear head, jaw, back, elbows, hips, and legs.
 Her children and grandchildren suffered various injuries to their necks, backs, shoulders, legs, knees, ankles, and abdomens.
 The settlement includes damages for pain, suffering, emotional distress, and each of their medical expenses.